 Iron and Sulfur Removal for Your Water

-The Water Doctor provides iron and sulfur removal to areas of Deltona, DeLand, Sanford, Ormond Beach, DeBary, and beyond.
+The Water Doctor provides iron and sulfur removal to areas all over central Florida including Deltona, DeLand, Sanford, Ormond Beach, DeBary, and beyond.
 Taste iron in your water?
 Smelling too much sulfur when you turn your faucet on?
 Call the Water Doctor today, 386-985-9960.

 With the Iron Zapper, the Water Doctor provides chemical-free water treatment to your home or business anywhere in or around Volusia and Seminole County.

 Iron Zapper systems come with a limited five year warranty on the control valve and lifetime warranty on the pressurized mineral tank to the original owner.

 The Iron-Zapper system is chemical free because chemical oxidizing agents such as Chlorine, Hydrogen Peroxide and Potassium Permanganate are typically not required.

 *Providing Chlorine is not required for disinfection or when iron bacteria is present.